ISISComputingGroup/ibex_developers_manual/backend_system/CA-snooper.md

 * start caSnooper in one command window as e.g.      _caSnooper -t30 -c0 > snoop.log_
 * restart the IOC under test (or the whole of ibex, but you may need more than 30 seconds)
 * look at the generated report
+* if you type `set EPICS_CAS_INTF_ADDR_LIST=127.0.0.1` in the command window before running caSnooper it will restrict its check to the loopback interface, which is where local IOCS will normally broadcast